7 things you should know about poverty and housing

-- Insecure tenure, or the threat of eviction, often lies at the heart of poverty housing, depriving people living in poor circumstances of even the most basic physical, economic and psychological security of adequate shelter.
-More than 20 percent of the world’s population struggles, on a daily basis, to stay in houses or on land where they live, and more than 80 percent of the world’s population does not have legal documentation of their property rights.
+Insecure tenure, or the threat of eviction, is reality for many living across the globe, depriving people of even the most basic physical, economic and psychological security of adequate shelter.
+More than 20% of the world’s population struggles, on a daily basis, to stay in houses or on land where they live, and more than 70% of the world’s population does not have legal documentation of their property rights.

 6. Poverty perpetuates, but so does homeownership.